eduvpn/python-eduvpn-client/doc/installation.rst

     $ sudo make dnf

+You can then continue with installing via e.g. Pip

-However, since version 4 of this Linux client, we use the eduvpn-common Go library to provide most of the core functionality.
+If you're not installing the rest via Pip, note that since version 4 of this Linux client, we use the eduvpn-common Go library to provide most of the core functionality.
 Thus these commands cannot provide you the complete development dependencies as eduvpn-common is not in the official repositories.
-To install this library and to see how it works we refer to `their documentation
+To install this library manually and to see how it works we refer to `their documentation
 <https://eduvpn.github.io/eduvpn-common>`_.

+Eduvpn-common, however is available to install with Pip (it includes precompiled shared libraries).
+The aforementioned repositories (e.g. Fedora, Debian) also include the latest stable release of eduvpn-common.

+Development packages for eduvpn-common and this client will follow later.

 Pip
 ---